isle2983/bip38-pi-airgap/README.md

-WARNING - __this is presently undergoing beta testing__  - I will remove this warning once more people have tested it out.

 bip38-pi-airgap
 ===============
 A script-assisted process for setting up a minimal Raspberry Pi OS image for decrypting BIP38 private keys and using Electrum.
 It is designed and intended to be used on an airgapped setup to limit exposure of private keys to external devices and networks.